-- Add either wild-caught fish (if you choose to consume fish) or an omega- 3 supplement that provides the long-chain fatty acids EPA and/or DHA to your diet
+- Add an algae-based omega- 3 supplement that provides the long-chain fatty acids EPA and/or DHA to your diet

 Supplementing with fish oil is also a popular option for optimizing omega-3 intake.
 But algal oil is emerging as a potentially safer and more sustainable source due to the potential toxicity of fish and the unsustainability of the fishing industry.

 While the seven foods mentioned above are great for reducing inflammation, these aren’t the only foods with anti-inflammatory powers.
 Other healthy choices include tea and coffee, beans and legumes, nuts and seeds, onions and garlic, avocados, broccoli and other cruciferous vegetables, and all berries.

 How to Take Control of Inflammation in Your Body

 If all this information seems overwhelming, don’t worry.
 Take things a step at a time and consider it a process.
 Focus on eliminating inflammatory, omega-6-rich junk foods and processed sugars first — and replacing them with whole foods.